as a partner for strengthening a values and rules-based world order

 - Capital: Taipeh

 Today, climate protection is an integral part of German foreign policy.
 In this context, Germany considers China’s role in international climate policy to be particularly important.
 China is both the world’s largest emitter of CO2 and largest consumer of coal.
 On the other hand, China’s expansion of renewable energies is unrivalled anywhere else in the world.
+If China succeeds in rapidly driving forward the energy transition it has already initiated, this will not only directly impact the global CO2 balance sheet but will also have a signal effect on other countries.
+Cooperation with China on environmental and climate policy thus helps protect global public assets.

 - Population: 1.450.233.966